-The only way to improve the future of those with NF, and to ease their challenges, is to increase the support society offers.
+The only way to improve the future of those with neurofibromatosis, and to ease their challenges, is to increase the support society offers.
 For that, more people need to know that neurofibromatosis exists, understand how awful it can be, and want to make a difference.

-NF Midwest and other NF organizations are on a mission to raise the visibility and awareness of the neurofibromatoses to a much higher level, not only to improve care, but also to reduce the stigma.
+Neurofibromatosis Midwest and other NF organizations are on a mission to raise the visibility and awareness of the neurofibromatoses to a much higher level, not only to improve care, but also to reduce the stigma.